Antigua and Barbuda Human Rights 2017 Report April 2018

-The government permitted prison visits by independent human rights observers, although no such visits were known to have occurred.
+Independent Monitoring: The government permitted prison visits by independent human rights observers, although no such visits occurred during the year.

 d.
 Arbitrary Arrest or Detention

 The law permits police to arrest without a warrant persons suspected of committing a crime.
+Nongovernmental organizations (NGOs) and victims reported that police often abused this provision.
 Criminal defendants have the right to a prompt judicial determination of the legality of their detention.
-The police must bring detainees before a court within 48 hours of arrest or detention.
-Criminal detainees were allowed prompt access to counsel and family members.
-There were cases in which authorities denied foreign national criminal detainees prompt consular access and delayed notification of detention to the foreign government.
-Some foreign national detainees claimed police used excessive force and threats of violence against them while in detention; the government investigated these allegations and found no evidence to support them.
-The bail system requires those accused of more serious crimes to appeal to the High Court for bail, taking this responsibility away from the lower court magistrates.
+Police must bring detainees before a court within 48 hours of arrest or detention, but NGOs reported that victims were often held for 96 hours before being presented to a court.
+Authorities allowed criminal detainees prompt access to counsel and family members.
+The system requires those accused of more serious crimes to appeal to the High Court for bail.

 e.
 Denial of Fair Public Trial

-The constitution provides that criminal defendants should receive a fair, open, and public trial, and an independent judiciary generally enforced this right.
+The constitution provides for criminal defendants to receive a fair and public trial, and an independent judiciary generally enforced this right.
 Trials are by jury.
-Defendants enjoy a presumption of innocence, have timely access to counsel, may confront or question witnesses, and have the right to appeal.
-In capital cases only, the government provides legal assistance at public expense to persons without the means to retain a private attorney.
-Courts often reached verdicts quickly, with some cases coming to conclusion in a matter of days.
+Defendants enjoy a presumption of innocence, have timely access to counsel, may be present at their trial, may confront adverse witnesses, may present their own witnesses and evidence, and have the right to appeal.
+In murder trials the government provides legal assistance at public expense to persons without the means to retain a private attorney.
+Defendants have the right to free assistance of an interpreter.